 Part 3.
-How to Add Spotify Music to InShot
+How to Use Spotify on InShot

-Your Spotify playlist is now in playable format for playing on any video editor app like InShot.
-Follow these steps to add Spotify music to InShot.
+Your Spotify music file is now in a playable format that is available on any video editor app like InShot.
+Follow these steps to simply import your downloaded local Spotify music to InShot.

-Step 3.
-Next, tap on the Imported Music button and choose the Files button to start adding songs.
+Step 4.
+Next, go to the Featured tab on the top, tap on the Imported Music button, and choose the Files button to start importing music from your iPhone or Android.
 You can add all the songs you want to the video with InShot Video Editor.

 Part 4.
 Conclusion